 Working with Kibana dashboards is that simple!

 Exercise for the reader: what would provide you with the most value in a dashboard?
-What KPI’s would best tell you when there is a problem in your network?
+What KPIs would best tell you when there is a problem in your network?
 What are the highest priority applications at your site?
 How does the network relate to those?

 References